danniel/django-tembaimporter/README.rst

 installation to another one.
 This app must be added as a plugin to the destination installation and it requires API access to the source install.

+The destination installation must have a single Org, a single AnonymousUser and a single Admin account created.
+Everything else must be deleted before import (with the --flush parameter).

+The destination installation Admin account must use an email address which does not exist anywhere else in the RapidPro Temba database.

 Quick start
 -----------